Karenponomarev42450/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
 By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project timeline.
 Use a task management tool, such as Trello or Asana, to keep track of tasks and their priorities.

+# 2024-03-10
+- Today's programming wisdom: "Premature optimization is the root of all evil." - Donald Knuth

+In fewer than 200 words, this quote emphasizes that striving to optimize code or software performance before fully understanding its requirements and overall design can lead to unnecessary complexity, bugs, and maintenance issues.
+It reminds programmers to focus first on writing clear, correct, and easily maintainable code, deferring optimization until it's backed by profiling data and a solid understanding of where performance bottlenecks truly lie.